AndyEveritt/ASMBL/README.md

 ## Run

-To run the program, ensure the python virtual environment is enabled, then use `python main.py`
+To run the program, ensure the `config.json` is configured correctly, then run the `ASMBL.exe`

 The program will output the file with a name according the the config settings in the `output` folder.
+(An output folder will be created in the same directory if one does not exist)

 >**Always preview the generated gcode in Simplify3D before attempting to print it**